Alireza-Motazedian/GIC__Geomagnetic_Induced_Current/4. Concepts _ Books _ Papers/README.md

 ●	The SYM/H index is a measure of the symmetric part of the disturbance magnetic field in the horizontal plane at the Earth's surface.
 ●	The disturbance magnetic field is the magnetic field that is caused by the interaction of the solar wind with the Earth's magnetic field.
 ●	Geomagnetic storms are caused by large solar storms, such as coronal mass ejections (CMEs).
 ●	The SYM/H index is a useful tool for space weather forecasting.
+●	This index can range from around -500 to +500 nanoTesla during strong geomagnetic storms as per NOAA's space weather scale for geomagnetic storms

 ## 3.2.
 SuperMAG (description)
 Here is a description for each column in "SuperMAG" dataset: